FailAcademy/learning/wdp-ws-vancouver/_projects/project-06.md

 ---
 layout: project
 title: Project 6 - GitHub Portfolio
-due: Monday, June 18th (beginning of class)
+due: Wednesday, June 20th (beginning of class)
 ---

 For Project 6, you'll be getting your GitHub portfolio into tip-top shape.